Rheumatoid Arthritis: The Big 3 And The Future

 1 Efficacy is % of patients with ACR20 response to monotherapy.
 Data for use with DMARDs harder to find with these, so monotherapy was used in most cases instead.

 Of the drugs listed, the closest to launch is Eli Lilly (NYSE:LLY) and Incyte's (NASDAQ:INCY) baricitinib, which should no doubt be a strong blockbuster for several reasons.
 One is that its efficacy is some of the highest seen so far: It has shown clinical superiority over both Humira (the market leader) and Xeljanz (the other JAK inhibitor on the market).
-Two is that it has a strong safety profile, with the rate of SAEs and TEAEs in-line with other drugs currently available on the market.
+Two is that it has a strong safety profile, with the rate of SAEs and TEAEs in line with other drugs currently available on the market.
 Third is that RA treatments with JAK inhibitor MoAs can be administered orally, rather than through subcutaneous/intravenous injection.
-Management has stated they intend to push baricitinib's position ahead of TNF inhibitors in RA treatment, which would yield a much higher market share if successful.
+Management has stated it intends to push baricitinib's position ahead of TNF inhibitors in RA treatment, which would yield a much higher market share if successful.
 The data supports such a decision, so Eli Lilly and Incyte are sitting comfortably now barring any complications that delay launch past Q1 2017.
 The PDUFA date is January 19th, so we should hear by then if there are any delays.

-Sirukumab and Sarilumab, products from JNJ & GlaxoSmithKline (NYSE:GSK) and Sanofi (NYSE:SNY) & Regeneron (NASDAQ:REGN) respectively, will also see launch in the next year barring delays.
-Sanofi & Regeneron recently received a complete response letter (CRL) from the FDA regarding manufacturing deficiencies.
+Sirukumab and Sarilumab, products from JNJ & GlaxoSmithKline (NYSE:GSK) and Sanofi (NYSE:SNY) & Regeneron (NASDAQ:REGN), respectively, will also see a launch in the next year barring delays.
+Sanofi and Regeneron recently received a complete response letter (CRL) from the FDA regarding manufacturing deficiencies.
 This gives JNJ and GSK breathing room as both drugs work with the same MoA.
-The timing advantage will be smaller now than it would have been otherwise, since the months Sanofi and Regeneron had over JNJ & GSK in filing for approval will now be partially eaten up by addressing the FDA's concerns.
-Barring a delay in the approval of sirukumab, JNJ & GSK's drug is expected to launch in Q4 2017.
-Sanofi & Regeneron have not given a timeline for addressing the FDA's requests.
+The timing advantage will be smaller now than it would have been otherwise, since the months Sanofi and Regeneron had over JNJ and GSK in filing for approval will now be partially eaten up by addressing the FDA's concerns.
+Barring a delay in the approval of sirukumab, JNJ and GSK's drug is expected to launch in Q4 2017.
+Sanofi and Regeneron have not given a timeline for addressing the FDA's requests.
 Both drugs will have to compete with Actemra (current IL-6 inhibitor on the market), but show higher efficacy and should generate a larger market share over time.

-There are many other drugs being worked on for RA in US by many different companies.
-I only listed phase III and further drugs in the table above, but there are at least 23 different drugs in phase II for RA treatment in the US.
+There are many other drugs being worked on for RA in the US by many different companies.
+I only listed Phase III and further drugs in the table above, but there are at least 23 different drugs in Phase II for RA treatment in the US.
 Key players include the usual suspects (all the current market players), Celgene (NASDAQ:CELG), Valeant (NYSE:VRX), Gilead (NASDAQ:GILD), and numerous small biotech companies.
 You can scroll past this section of the article - this information is for those curious:

 - Vobarilizumab - IL6 Inhibitor, Ablynx (OTC:ABLYF)/AbbVie